mozilla/minion-nmap-plugin/README.md

 * `baseline`: a JSON blob that tells the nmap plugin which services and ports that it already knows about, so as to not generate alerts
 * `configuration`
   * `default_severity`: the severity of issue to raise if the plugin recognizes neither the port nor the version detected
-  * `raise_unrecognized_software`: when set to true, any software that doesn't match an item in `severity` -> `version` will raise an issue with the severity of `raise_unrecognized_software_severity`.
+  * `raise_unrecognized_software`: when set to true, any software that doesn't match an item in `severity -> version` will raise an issue with the severity of `raise_unrecognized_software_severity`.
 Ideally set to true, but set to false by default so as to not raise a lot of erroneously high issues on initial scans.
-Note that if this is not set, then any software that doesn't match a pattern in `severity` -> `version` will simply return the severity associated with that port, or `configuration` -> `default_severity` if it matches neither port nor version.
+Note that if this is not set, then any software that doesn't match a pattern in `severity -> version` will simply return the severity associated with that port, or `configuration -> default_severity` if it matches neither port nor version.
   * `raise_unrecognized_software_severity`: the severity of issue the plugin will raise when it detects software that isn't recognized
   * `version_severity_override`: on a typical issue, the plugin will return the highest severity associated with either the port or the value.
 In certain circumstances, people may want to run a known safe product on an unsafe port; setting this will cause the plugin to return the severity associated with that version of software, even if the port may normally generate a higher severity issue
 * `scan`
   * `types`: options are `tcp_connect` (-sT), `udp` (-sU), `syn` (-sS), `null` (-sN), `fin` (-sF), `christmas` (-sX), and `version` (-sV)
   * `ports`: a list of TCP and UDP ports to tell nmap to scan, unless overridden by `scan` -> `top_ports`
-  * `top_ports`: instructs nmap to scan the top X most commonly known ports; if set to 0 (or removed), nmap will instead scan the ports listed in `scan` -> `ports` -> `TCP`/`UDP`
+  * `top_ports`: instructs nmap to scan the top X most commonly known ports; if set to 0 (or removed), nmap will instead scan the ports listed in `scan -> ports -> TCP/UDP`
 * `severity`
   * `ports`: the severity of issue to raise, if nmap detects an open port; supports ranges of numbers such as 6665-6667
   * `version`: when doing a version scan, the severity of issue to raise if nmap detects a version of software matching a version listed: each entry is a regular expression, allowing complex subversion detection